Innovation in Automation

-The Importance of Cleanliness in Water/Glycol Hydraulic Fluids and Challenges with Particle Counting Hydraulic systems rely heavily on fluid cleanliness to ensure efficiency, longevity, and reliability.
-Among the various hydraulic fluids used in industrial applications, water/glycol-based hydraulic fluids stand out for their unique properties, particularly their excellent fire resistance and ability to operate in harsh environments.
-However, maintaining the cleanliness of these fluids poses distinct challenges, especially when it comes to particle counting—a critical aspect of monitoring fluid health.
+The importance of cleanliness in water/glycol hydraulic fluids and the challenges with particle counting.
+Hydraulic systems rely heavily on fluid cleanliness to ensure efficiency, longevity, and reliability.
+Among the various hydraulic fluids used in industrial applications, water/glycol-based fluids stand out for their unique properties — particularly their excellent fire resistance and ability to operate in harsh environments.
+However, maintaining cleanliness poses distinct challenges, especially when it comes to particle counting, a critical aspect of monitoring fluid health.

 Water/glycol hydraulic fluids are commonly used in industries such as steelmaking, mining, and aviation, where fire safety and thermal stability are paramount.
-The cleanliness of these fluids is crucial for several reasons.
-Contaminants like dirt, wear particles, and corrosion products can damage hydraulic components, causing premature wear of pumps, valves, and seals.
-Particulates can influence the chemical stability of water/glycol fluids, potentially compromising their fire-resistant properties.
+Cleanliness of these fluids is crucial: contaminants like dirt, wear particles, and corrosion products can damage hydraulic components — causing premature wear of pumps, valves, and seals.
+Particulates can also influence the chemical stability of water/glycol fluids, potentially compromising their fire-resistant properties.

-To overcome these challenges, specialized methods and instruments are needed for accurate particle counting in water/glycol fluids.
-The standard ASTM D7647-21 specifically addresses the optical particle counting of hydraulic fluids containing water.
+To overcome these challenges, specialized methods and instruments are needed.
+The standard ASTM D7647-21 specifically addresses optical particle counting of hydraulic fluids containing water.
 By masking the influence of water droplets and soft particles, it provides a more reliable particle count.
-Automated particle counters like the CINRG CS-APC-3 and CS-APC-22M are designed to handle fluids with high water content.
-They ensure accurate counts by masking the water present in the sample.
+Automated particle counters like the CINRG CS-APC-3 and CS-APC-22M are designed to handle fluids with high water content and ensure accurate counts by masking the water present in the sample.

-CINRG has developed a straight-foward method for accurate particle counting of water/glycol based fire-resistant hydraulic fluids.
-This method substitues the standard isopropanol/toluene solvent for EGBE which has better water masking properties.
+CINRG has developed a straightforward method for accurate particle counting of water/glycol-based fire-resistant hydraulic fluids.
+This method substitutes the standard isopropanol/toluene solvent for EGBE, which has better water-masking properties.

 Materials